mefesto/wabbitmq/README.md

 ### Consuming messages with consuming-seq

-`consuming-seq` pulls messages from the currently bound queue using the `com.rabbitmq.client.QueueingConsumer`.
-The full function signature is `(consuming-seq auto-ack? timeout)` with overridden versions with the following
+`consuming-seq` pulls messages from the currently bound queue.
+The full function signature is `(consuming-seq auto-ack? timeout)` with overridden versions with the following defaults:
-defaults:

   * `auto-ack?` boolean indicating if messages are auto-acknowledged (default: false)
   * `timeout` Block for the given timeout in milliseconds.
 A value of zero blocks indefinitely. (default: 0)

 ## Development

 In order to run tests you'll need RabbitMQ locally installed.
 The tests will try to connect with the following configuration:

 ```clj
 {:host "localhost"